pachadotdev/tradestatistics-documentation-v2/docs/01-processing.md

 4. Four tables were created for each year: exports, imports, re-exports and re-imports.
 Then a full join operation was performed between imports and exports, where missing or non-existing flows are replaced by zero values.
 5. The data is offered the same as UN COMTRADE but tidy.
 There are reporters and partners that appear as "0-unspecified" instead of "NA"/"NULL"/" "/etc.

-I also provide alternative tables where I removed transportation costs and mismatches by imputing around 10% of the observations with a gravity-type model and also removed flows with no attributed origin/destination.
+I also provide alternative tables where I removed transportation costs and mismatches by imputing around 40% of the observations with a gravity-type model and also removed flows with no attributed origin/destination.
 These tables discount re-imports and re-exports besides harmonizing mismatching flows.
-The idea of imputing some rows is because I applied a criteria of replacing the observed values with data from the model if and only if that reduced the mismatching between trading partners.
+The idea of imputing some rows is because I applied a criteria of replacing the observed values with data from the model if and only if that reduced the mismatching between trading partners or if that removed exporter/importer aggregated mismatches larger than 35% or countries reporting zero exports in a year.

 ## GitHub repositories